-One of several very similar looking Clubiona species.
+One of several similar looking Clubiona, although this species has much more robust chelicerae than the rest of the genus.
 Microscopic examination of the genitalia is necessary to confirm identification.

 Can be found in most wetland habitats, especially in emergent vegetation at the edge of water and occasionally on sand dunes.
 In standing water the spider may be seen stalking prey on stems just above the waterline.